german-in-austria/transcribe/README.md

 ## Testing

 - The app only includes e2e tests.
 They can be run in headless mode with `npm run test` and in interactive mode with `npm run test:interactive`

+- The tests can also be run on a bundled container image with `docker run transcribe test`.

 ## Spin-Offs (Work-In-Progress)